Sensitivity to control signals in triphasic rhythmic neural systems: a comparative mechanistic analysis via infinitesimal local timing response curves: Discussion

 From a biological point of view, a general important point evident in this and past work is that we cannot assume that effects of perturbation of one unit in a coupled circuit will be localized to that unit or even dominant in that unit.
 Moreover, such effects may not materialize instantly; instead, we may need to observe one or more full cycles to see the persistent effects.
 In addition, the lessons we extract from this work can provide insights into the selection of a CPG model for robotics or for representing biological systems.
 Specifically, the divergent properties of the heteroclinic cycle CPG model and the relaxation oscillator CPG models can guide the selection of a suitable modeling framework to capture experimental observations or design aims for triphasic rhythmic systems, while similar analysis can be applied to other models producing other forms of multi-phase rhythms.

 Note that circuits of interest for biological applications would typically not have the same degree of symmetry as those studied here.
 For example, in the respiratory network, in addition to the possibility that both escape and release transitions arise during each respiratory cycle, it is unlikely that the effective strengths of all synaptic connections within the network are equal; indeed, these differ in models that meet experimental benchmarks \citep{golowasch1999network,latorre2002characterization,rubin2009multiple,rubin2011,park2022}.
 It remains an interesting open question to apply the methods developed here to more realistic circuits.
 The work presented here serves as a template, although it remains to be seen to what extent the lessons learned here carry over to systems with heterogeneous switching mechanisms.
+Similarly, the approaches in this work can be applied to analogous circuits with more than three components, for the study of solutions in which units' active phases do not overlap, albeit with additional bookkeeping.
+What matters most for the analysis is the number of units influencing other units' dynamics and the location of switching surfaces at any one time.
+The relaxation oscillator framework with a steep or Heaviside-like synaptic coupling function $S_{\infty}(v)$ is particular conducive to the inclusion of more units (e.g., \cite{rubin2009multiple,molkov2015,webster2020control}).
+The precise results on tuning sensitivity associated with specific transition mechanisms may, however, depend on the number of units in the circuit, or possibly the parity of the circuit size; more units would also allow for the additional complication of diverse coupling architectures.